 It seems a long 10 days since we ventured up the M4 to visit the Hampton Court Flower show for the first time.
 We were fortunate to enjoy pleasant sunny weather with only a single shower, and were hugely impressed with the standard of the show gardens, having previously only managed a couple of visits to the smaller, and more compact Shrewsbury Flower Show.
 In particular we really enjoyed the design and planting of ‘Wild In The City’ which was an award-winning design by a student, Charlotte Murrell from Sparsholt College, which took as its theme the opportunity to create a restful urban environment which was also a haven for biodiversity and wildlife.
 This was particularly enjoyable since we had a chance to meet the designer, and Anne who’d floated the idea of visiting the show in the first place, had another close friend who had been involved with the execution of the design.

-We also spotted a few new plants which might fit our mix of insect friendly flowers to grow at Gelli, but I made the fateful mistake of bending double to try to view the conceptual garden winning design, which consisted of a raised bed of turf with a few metal viewing periscopes around the periphery, which allowed one to glimpse collections of mushrooms which were ‘growing’ beneath the turf.
-I joked with the young woman handing out leaflets that perhaps they had been sponsored by an osteopath…..little did I anticipate that after a prolonged journey home, courtesy of the inevitable M25 queue, I would be experiencing the tell tale twinges of an impending back flare-up.
+We also spotted a few new plants which might fit our mix of insect friendly flowers to grow at Gelli, but I made the fateful mistake of bending double to try to view the conceptual garden winning design, which consisted of a raised bed of turf with a few metal viewing periscopes around the periphery.
+These allowed one to glimpse collections of mushrooms which were ‘growing’ beneath the turf.
+I joked with the young woman handing out leaflets that perhaps they had been sponsored by an osteopath.
+Little did I think that after a prolonged journey home, courtesy of the inevitable M25 queue, I would be experiencing the tell tale twinges of an impending back flare-up.
 Suffice to say that after the usual 36 hour delay, I was in considerable discomfort and for a few days, incapacitated.
 All very frustrating, but at least it didn’t linger for too long this time.

 The pictures below are hopefully self-explanatory as to how the greenhouse base, beds and path came to be constructed.
-Originally the plan was to use a battery/inverter operated fan to suck warmer air from the apex of the greenhouse down into the central channel filled with rubble stone to provide a heat sink to reduce the damage from extreme frosts.
+Originally the plan was to use a battery and inverter operated fan to suck warmer air from the apex of the greenhouse down into the central channel filled with rubble stone to provide a thermal store to reduce the damage from extreme frosts.
 In the end the plan failed miserably, since the sudden shock plunge in temperature in November meant that the greenhouse door froze, and I wasn’t able to gain access for a few days.
 Then this spring, the second-hand fan located at the base of the 4 inch black ducting towards the gable end of the greenhouse gave up and I haven’t got round to replacing it.

 However I was intrigued to see that in the recent hot weather there has been an obvious surface temperature gradient across the width of the central pathway.
-In addition the black pipe which rises to the apex of the greenhouse, and connects to the underpath perforated soil pipe, has an even higher surface temperature.
-This leads me to think that the black pipe above ground may well be creating an updraught of warm air, which will in turn tend to be drawing air from the greenhouse into the stones of the central path, thus maintaining the plus 4 degrees C temperature differential which I’ve recorded.
+In addition the black pipe which rises to the apex of the greenhouse, and connects to the under-path perforated soil pipe, has an even higher surface temperature.
+This leads me to think that the black pipe above ground may well be creating an up-draught of warm air, which will in turn tend to be drawing air from the greenhouse into the stones of the central path, thus maintaining the plus 4 degrees C temperature differential which I’ve recorded.
 (In the winter months I’d also detected a 3 degree C differential and without any heating was able to overwinter a few tender pot grown cuttings like Escallonia bifida and Eupatorium longifolium).
-The greenhouse does have 4 thermostatically operated rooflight windows, but I need to open the door as well to varying degrees depending on weather conditions to regulate temperature and humidity.
+The greenhouse does have 4 thermostatically operated roof-light windows, but I need to open the door as well to varying degrees depending on weather conditions to regulate temperature and humidity.
 Whether some bright physicist knows a formula for working out the flow rate through a pipe of this diameter, with the observed temperature gradient, I don’t know.
 My attempts to research this interesting query on google failed miserably.

-My feeling is that this raising of inside temperatures with the aid of the central channel heat sink may prove really helpful as we get into August and September where temperatures of over 15 degrees C will be necessary to allow tomato ripening to take place assuming that light levels are as gloomy as is typical in many Augusts up here.
+My feeling is that this raising of inside temperatures with the aid of the central channel heat store may prove really helpful as we get into August and September where temperatures of over 15 degrees C will be necessary to allow tomato ripening to take place assuming that light levels are as gloomy as is typical in many Augusts up here.

 The sweet peas, which I’d started last autumn and overwintered in the greenhouse are now in full flow, and producing a profusion of flowers for cutting.
 5 seeds were sown per 2.5 litre pot in October in the greenhouse, and then about 5 pots planted out per tyre.
 There were a few fatalities because of the hard winter, but right now you’d never know since they are so vigorous.
 I shall definitely try to save some seed this year and perhaps grow twice as many, i.e. 4 tyres worth next year.
-Fiona left with a beautiful bundle of flowers today to visit her mother who is now into her new home.
+Fiona left with a beautiful bundle of flowers today to visit her mother who has now happily settled into her new home.